Zavins/CryptoTracker/README.md

 ## Overview
 ### Description
-An app to track up-to-dated cryptocies.
+An app to track up-to-dated cryptocurrencies.

 ### App Evaluation
-[App that is designed for tracking crptocurrencies in 21st Century]
+[App that is designed for tracking cryptocurrencies in 21st Century]

 **Category**
-- crypto market / Different types of crypto asset/ pricing telle/ and news about market teller**
+- crypto market / Different types of crypto asset/ pricing tell/ and news about market teller**

 **Mobile**:
 - Website is view only, Which Mobile is use for the user can see the status of the crypto and see the current and new updated news in crypto **